4-rishi/4-rishi/README.md

 **`Application Craftsman`**

 Hi!
-My name is Rishi and I to code!
+My name is Rishi and I code!